pomokey/CoagGuide/README.md

 # [CoagGuide](https://pomokey.github.io/CoagGuide/)

 #### How to use the app:
-- simply search for the drug the patuent is on, brand name or generic, and see how long it should be held prior to placing an epidural or performing a spinal
+- simply search for the drug the patient is on, brand name or generic, and see how long it should be held prior to placing an epidural or performing a spinal

 These guideline are based on the ASRA coag guidelines